The COVID pandemic

-The COVID-19 pandemic has forced dramatic changes at Chicago’s universities and colleges, disrupting campuses and creating new challenges for students, faculty and staff as classes were moved to online and dorms were emptied.
+In 2020, the COVID-19 pandemic forced dramatic changes at Chicago’s universities and colleges, disrupting campuses and creating new challenges for students, faculty and staff as classes were moved to online and dorms were emptied.
 As AUC institutions responded to these challenges, they also unleashed their creative energies and resources to help their communities, support health workers on the front lines, and seek medical breakthroughs to fight the virus.
-(To keep up with our latest efforts please refer to our news section here.)
-Our current efforts include:
+Initiatives included:

 - Chicago State University